maproulette/docs/_documentation/tasks/03-setting-external-task-identifiers.md

 > Note: MapRoulette always inspects external identifiers to determine if they match the format of OSM ids before treating them as such, so a UUID will not get treated as an OSM id during task editing or other processes

+You can name the property explicitly in **Task settings → OSM/External Id Property** when creating or editing a challenge.

-If you do not specify which field or property to use during challenge creation, MapRoulette will automatically scan your task features looking for certain special fields and properties to use as a unique external identifier.
+If you leave it blank, MapRoulette will automatically scan your task features looking for certain special fields and properties to use as a unique external identifier.

 MapRoulette looks for external identifiers first on the feature fields and then within the feature's properties.
 It stops as soon as it finds a matching field or property.
 It looks for the following, in this order: